More scaling limits for 1d random Schr\"odinger operators with critically decaying and vanishing potentials: Introduction

 for some $\alpha>0$.
 The random variables $\omega_k$ are independent, mean 0 and variance 1 random variables.
 The phase transition takes place at the value $\alpha=\frac{1}{2}$, where interesting point process scaling limits of the eigenvalue distributions are expected.
 Prior to the work \cite{kritchevski2011scaling}, the spectral properties of the decaying model were investigated in \cite{kotani1988one}, \cite{kiselev1998modified}, showing that for the infinite volume version of the decaying model, the spectrum is absolutely continuous for $\alpha>\frac{1}{2},$ is pure point for $\alpha\in(0,\frac{1}{2})$ and has mixed behavior for $\alpha=\frac{1}{2}.$ Moreover, Poisson statistics is expected for eigenvalues of the decaying model when $\alpha\in(0,\frac{1}{2})$, in the sense of \cite{minami1996local}, \cite{germinet2014spectral}.
+For the classical decaying model, one should also mention the works \cite{killip2007eigenfunction} and \cite{minami2007theory}.

 As the potentials $v_{k,n}$ are vanishing, the eigenvalues of $H_n$ should approximate that of the free Laplacian, which has density of states described by the arcsine law $\frac{\rho}{2\pi}$ where

 To obtain nontrivial scaling limits, we consider the spectrum $\Lambda_n$ of the rescaled operator for any $E\in(-2,2)$.
 Define